Ever wonder what the term “growth hacking” means?

 Essentially, it’s developing the processes and protocols that can be repeated as you add new people and new technology into your approach.

-Think of it like striking a balance between scaling and customer experience.
-I emphasis balance as the key here.
+Think of it as striking a balance between scaling and customer experience.
+I emphasize balance as the key here.

 Consider for example that if you can’t scale an activity, then your business will flat line.